HermesMarc/hermesmarc.github.io/about.md

 katex: True
 ---

-I am a PhD student at the Institute of Computer Science at Nijmegen, where I'm currently researching how algorithms that manipulate graph-based data-structures can be computer-verified in a modular way.
 Originally I come from Luxembourg and earned my Bachelor's degree in Physics in Germany.
 During my Master's program, I became very captivated by the use of computers to verify mathematical proofs, which lead me to switch fields to Mathematics and explore this further in my Master Thesis.

+While a mathematician by training, I'm arguably more of a logician by practice.
+As you can see below, I have done some work on the intersection of computer-verified mathematics, first-order arithmetic and computability theory, in particular making use of an approach coined _synthetic computability_.

+I am currently looking for a PhD position in the area of mathematical logic, interested in continuing research on mechanized mathematics, topics like paraconsistent logics, the boundaries of the incompleteness theorems, or combinations of these themes.

+If you are interested or have any pointers for me in this regard, please feel free to contact me!

-In my free time, I enjoy scaling the heights of the local climbing gym, watching movies/shows or cooking with friends, listening to music and reading.
+%%In my free time, I enjoy scaling the heights of the local climbing gym, watching movies/shows or cooking with friends, listening to music and reading.%%

 ## Research and Publications: